philipasdf/souper-stuff/README.md

 * its okay you are limited to delete a collection, but delete a document is fine.

-Solution Calendar:
-To display all the stuff of one month I'm gonna fetch all stuff.lastUpdated within one month

 Firebase Extra:
 Timestamps: https://firebase.google.com/docs/reference/js/firebase.firestore.Timestamp.html#todate